 About

 Abby Hitchcock grew up on Long Island’s rural East End, known for its fishing and farming (fresh bay scallops, stripers, flounder, bluefish, farm-stands, and pick-your-own strawberries/pumpkins/apples).
-From her mother she learned to love simple fresh local foods and from her father, an amateur chef who enjoys preparing American and ethnic feasts, a love of reading menus and preparing exotic fare.
+From her mother, she learned to love simple, fresh, local foods, and from her father, an amateur chef who enjoys preparing American and ethnic feasts, a love of reading menus and preparing exotic fare.

-With her Peter Kump diploma in hand, Abby went on to work at The Tea Box at Takashimaya in New York, Vong in London and at the BBC’s Vegetarian Good Food Magazine.
-She has been a private chef, worked at Martha Stewart Living television and run her own catering company.
+With her Peter Kump diploma in hand, Abby went on to work at The Tea Box at Takashimaya in New York, Vong in London, and at the BBC’s Vegetarian Good Food Magazine.
+She has been a private chef, worked at Martha Stewart Living television, and run her own catering company.
 She finally settled down as part owner, then sole owner, of Abigail’s Kitchen (formerly Camaje) in Greenwich Village.
-In 2022, having weathered the pandemic and 25 years on MacDougal Street, Abby moved her business to the Lower East Side.
-She also opened Betty, an American restaurant located in the same building on Henry Street.

 A certified sommelier, Abby also conducts wine tastings, in which wines are paired with complementary foods.